 For more information about government corruption and the Whitefish incident see:

 While further developing this project, we also acknowledged the power of connecting entities in stories that were not only specifically related to corruption.
 And this is how tricle came to be.

 What it does

-We also used natural language processing and sentiment analysis from the Google Cloud API to determine relationships between key players in a scandal using news articles written about the topic.
-Our program iterated through the most recent publications on a scandal, pulling out key names and places, and developing a connection network between them.
-This network of connection is then displayed graphically, so that the user can understand how the key players in a scandal are connected.
+We used natural language processing from the Google Cloud API to determine relationships between key entities in a plot using news articles written about the topic.
+Our program iterates through publications on a story, pulling out key names and places, and developing a connection network between entities.
+This network of connection is then displayed graphically so that the user can understand how the key players in a plot are connected.

-We used natural language processing and sentiment analysis from the Google Cloud API to build the model for the connections display.
-The graph of the connections was made using R Shiny.
-The COIN score was determined by importing information from USASpending.gov in to R and extracting the metrics we deemed important in calculation our corruption index score.
+We used natural language processing from the Google Cloud API to build the model for the connections display.
+The graph of the connections was made using Python.

-Corruption in top-management-level networks and in procurement are widely considered to be the most harmful kind of misbehavior, since it usually leads to enormous amounts of undesired expenditure of public funds.
+Understanding networks may help understanding better the corruption in top-management-level networks and in procurement processes, which are widely considered to be the most harmful kind of misbehavior since it usually leads to enormous amounts of undesired expenditure of public funds.